qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/data-formats-and-inspection.md

 ::::::

 ::: {.notes}
-Two examples of vector data foramts.
+Two examples of vector data formats.
 Microsoft excel formatted data is common but suffers from some drawbacks.

 Prefer something like `GeoJSON` instead, which is an adopted OGC standard and